daeMOn63/jQuery-plugin-for-Tumblr-API/readme.md

 	</div>

 ------

+If any of the markup doesn't suit your needs, it should be quick to customize yourself in each post type case within the formatPosts function (line 79 and below).

 Now that you have an idea of the mark-up, it should be relatively easy to decipher the other post types :)